mlaude545/DeathTrap-Dungeon/README.md

 ### Prerequisites

-DeathTrap Dungeon uses mostly Python builtin modules and can work without any extra dependencies having to be installed.
-However, in order to unlock extra functionality, the Pygame module can be installed.
+DeathTrap Dungeon uses mostly Python builtin modules and works without any extra dependencies having to be installed.
+However, in order to unlock extra functionality, you can install the Pygame module.
 * Pygame
   ```sh
   pip3 install pygame